Sleep (band): Reunion and The Sciences

 In May 2009, Sleep reformed to perform two exclusive reunion sets in Britain as part of the All Tomorrow's Parties music festival.
 During these shows, the band performed an unheard song that had been written during the Dopesmoker recording sessions, titled "Antarcticans Thawed," for the first time.

 After the band's initial reunion performance, original drummer Chris Hakius decided to retire from music to raise a family, and he was replaced on drums by Jason Roeder of experimental metal band Neurosis.
 The reconfigured lineup played the ATP New York 2010 music festival in Monticello, New York, where it performed Holy Mountain in its entirety.
 The band followed up this performance with a tour of the rest of the United States, playing headlining dates and festivals, through September.

 From 2010 onward, Sleep performed similar sporadic festival and touring engagements when the members' otherwise busy touring schedules permitted.
 In late 2012, in conjunction with an upcoming appearance at Maryland Deathfest, the band stated that it considers Sleep to be a "full, reunited band."
 In 2014, Al Cisneros announced in an interview that the band was working on a new record.
 On July 21, 2014, a new song titled "The Clarity" was released via Adult Swim Singles.

 In November 2017 the band members posted a message in Morse code stating that they had almost finished recording material for a new album.
 On April 19, 2018, the band announced The Sciences, their first album in nearly 20 years, to be released the next day on Third Man Records.
 The release of The Sciences was a surprise, being released the day after it was announced, and created a lot of excitement within their fanbase.
 The album's release date, April 20, 2018, was also Record Store Day weekend.
 Third Man Records released a limited edition split-colored vinyl with an alternate cover to be sold at a limited number of record stores in the US on the release date.
 The album was met with critical acclaim.
 Pitchfork wrote in their review, "[The Sciences] makes everything that was originally great about Sleep even better."
 Spin declared that the record gives "stoner-metal acolytes a bonafide miracle."

 On May 23, 2018, Sleep released a new song titled "Leagues Beneath" through Adult Swim Singles and Third Man Records.

 On November 11, 2019, the band announced an indefinite hiatus.

-In early 2022, the band announced a return to live shows.
+On October 26, 2021, the band announced a return to live shows in April 2022.

+In an Instagram post dated January 30, 2025, drummer Jason Roeder announced he had been fired from the band by its manager in November of the previous year, and that he had not spoken to the other members of the band in the months leading to his firing.